Skip to main content

 Before you move from proposal to contract, confirm the client's legal business name, signing authority, billing contact, payer entity, and tax-document path.
 This matters because the contract creates binding performance and payment obligations, and mismatched entity details can cause signature and invoicing delays.
 If you skip this step, you risk the wrong party signing, the wrong entity paying, or records that do not match later tax reporting.

 Collect tax forms after proposal acceptance and before kickoff or reportable payment setup.
 Form W-9 provides the TIN for information returns, and backup withholding can apply to independent-contractor payments at 24% when TIN requirements are not met in the required manner.
 For cross-border work, verify the correct W-8 form type before proceeding.
-Form W-8BEN-E is for foreign entities, so add the current withholding rule only after verification.
+Form W-8BEN-E is for foreign entities, so verify the current withholding rule from official or counsel-approved records before using it.
 Store forms in a protected portal, encrypted request flow, or secure e-sign packet so sensitive data is not stranded in open email threads.

 Choose the payment rail before contract signature, then define the exact rule in both the contract and invoice instructions.
 The right choice depends on invoice size, dispute workflow, and fraud or recovery risk. | Payment method | Best use case | Operational risk | What to define in contract | |---|---|---|---| | Card or payment link | Smaller invoices, deposits, recurring billing | Disputes and investigations can interrupt cash flow | Due date, fee allocation, deposit rule, and when work starts | | ACH or bank transfer | Lower-fee domestic payments | Account-change fraud risk; return handling depends on bank or provider rules | Approved account details, fee allocation, and whether funds must clear before kickoff | | Wire transfer | Large or urgent domestic or cross-border payments | Bank-detail fraud risk; some rails such as Fedwire are final once processed | Currency, sender or beneficiary fees, exact beneficiary name, and out-of-band verification for account changes | If bank details change mid-project, verify through a second channel with a known contact instead of relying on the email request alone.